Ampio Pharmaceuticals (NYSEAMERICAN:AMPE) Coverage Initiated at StockNews.com

-Equities research analysts at StockNews.com initiated coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a report released on Wednesday.
+Stock analysts at StockNews.com began coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a research report issued to clients and investors on Wednesday.
 The brokerage set a “sell” rating on the specialty pharmaceutical company’s stock.

 Ampio Pharmaceuticals Price Performance

-Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) last announced its quarterly earnings data on Monday, May 8th.
-The specialty pharmaceutical company reported ($0.26) earnings per share (EPS) for the quarter.
+Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) last released its earnings results on Monday, May 8th.
+The specialty pharmaceutical company reported ($0.26) earnings per share for the quarter.

 Ampio Pharmaceuticals Company Profile